jaysonCab/GeneralCodingPractice/README.md

 The next on the list is two pointer, I think I've done questions like this already but its fine.
 Tomorrow is Christmas but I will still probbaly work on it.
 Cool, 977 is a two pointer problem.
 I think two pointer problems are super cool !

+        December 25th, 2024
+I think I got everything down pat, I will still practice it for sure though.
+I think Ive worked on many linear traversal problems this whole time, I will go onto rotation of arrays and strings should be easy.

 -----------------------------------------------------------------------------------------
 Things I should know: